webpack-contrib/copy-webpack-plugin/README.md

 **webpack.config.js**

-Enable/disable and configure caching.
+Enable or disable caching and configure its behavior.
-Default path to cache directory: `node_modules/.cache/copy-webpack-plugin`.
+By default, the cache directory is located at: `node_modules/.cache/copy-webpack-plugin`.

 ###### `boolean`